taewookim/gspread/README.md

-# Google Spreadsheets Python API
+# Google Spreadsheets Python API - forked w/ update_cells fix that @burnash won't seem to fix

 Manage your spreadsheets with _gspread_ in Python.